 Retirement accounts: IRAs

 When money is withdrawn from these accounts during retirement the entire amount taken out is taxed as regular income.
-Makes sense since no income taxes were paid on it initially.
+It makes sense since no income taxes were paid on it initially.

 The downside to IRAs (and 401ks, etc) is that you cannot access the money prior to turning 59 1/2 without paying a penalty.